zethu999/Check-List/README.md

 * header.ejs contains header HTML code and footer.ejs contains footer HTML code.
 * checklist.ejs contains three HTML divs
     * div 1 - gives the title of the checklist renderd from app.js
-    * div 2 - uses foreach loop to loop through the objects given by the database and for every object creates a checkbox using html forms to perform delete request
+    * div 2 - uses foreach loop to loop through the objects given by the database and for every object creates a checkbox and edit option using html forms to perform delete and edit requests
     * div 3 - performs new task add operation

 ***date.js***